3335-111-08 Organization of the CHRI medical staff.

 (1) Method of appointment:

-The director of medical affairs shall be appointed by the executive vice president for health sciences upon recommendation by the chief executive officer.
+The director of medical affairs shall be appointed by the executive vice president for health sciences upon recommendation by the chief executive officer of the James Cancer Hospital.
 The director of medical affairs is the physician-in-chief and shall be the chief medical officer of the CHRI and must be a member of the attending medical staff of the CHRI.

-The director of medical affairs shall be responsible to the chief executive officer, the executive vice president for health sciences, the CHRI hospital board, and the medical center board for the quality of patient care provided in the CHRI.
+The director of medical affairs shall report to the chief executive officer and the Wexner medical center board for the quality of patient care provided in the CHRI.
 The director of medical affairs shall assist the chief executive officer in the administration of medical affairs including quality assurance and credentialing.
+In addition, the director of medical affairs determines initial medical staff category appointments, reappointments and any changes in categories of the medical staff.

 (C) The chief medical officer of the Ohio state university medical center.